mathildemrt/ada/project/README.md

 # A list of internal milestones up until project milestone 2
- - Access to the database from the cluster.
- - Identificate the important metrics.
- - Differentiate genres and subgenres.

  ### Week 1 (7 Nov)

 - Access to the database from the cluster.